-2017 Students visiting from Viarmes
+2017 Students visited from Viarmes

 A group of Viarmes football veterans will be visiting Tubbercurry for a weekend Friday 2nd June returning Monday June 5th.